 I learned a lot of new things, especially from color theory, but mostly it was a basic class.
 I don’t mean it was bad, but I wish we did more than they offered.
 The only options were to study still life with acrylics on paper and some poor sculpture and music instruments studies.
 I don’t want to sound absurd.
 It really helped me a lot, but I wish we also did some figure or landscape study.
 Or even cute mouse drawing in acrylics 🙂 .

 So, when I finished the class, I felt like a dog who’s been wearing a leash for a long time and now I could just run wherever I want.
 So I began building my own style.
 Ever since that period, I studied more mediums and more techniques.
 I know I have a lot to learn, but I love to continuously learn new things.
 This time I tried to make a polychromos drawing.

 So, going back to my red tulip and mouse drawing, I saw a beautiful collection of photographs from a photo artist.
 He had many pictures of mice in various positions with tulips.
 I really like the photos and I thought it’s a nice idea to make a polychromos drawing starting from them.
 For this mouse art, I started sketching the mouse and the flower using a regular HB pencil.

-After adding the mouse colour, I sketched the layout of the red tulip.
+After adding the mouse color, I sketched the layout of the red tulip.
 As you will see in the video of my red tulip and cute mouse drawing, I marked the highlighted areas.
-Using polychromos is tricky if you are used to add dark colors first and light up the artwork with each step.
+Using polychromos is tricky if you are used to adding dark colors first and light up the artwork with each step.
 If you add a dark color on a drawing you won’t be able to add highlights using color pencils.